01-edu/public/subjects/ai/nlp-spacy/README.md

 # Exercise 1: Embedding 1

-The goal of this exercise is to learn to load an embedding on SpaCy.
+The goal of this exercise is to learn to load an embedding on `spaCy`.

 1. Install and load `en_core_web_sm` version `3.4.0` [embedding](https://github.com/explosion/spacy-models/releases/tag/en_core_web_sm-3.4.0).
 Compute the embedding of `car`.